Getting Started

 Load data must be provided to the Loader framework in tabular CSV format.
 Generally speaking, each row in this CSV (except the column header row) represents a single instance of the entity type being loaded into.
 For example, if you are creating Item entities, each row in the CSV would represent a single Item.
 Columns in the CSV must map to property keys or property labels on the entity type.
 If the column does not match a key or label on the specified entity type, the row column will be ignored.
 The Loader logs will indicate this.
 Please see the Loader Config section to learn more about how you can use it to dynamically map columns to entity properties.

-It is critical to ensure that federatedId values do not change between loads.
+It is critical to ensure that federatedId values in your load files do not change between loads.
 Doing so will risk the Loader creating duplicate data.
-If you need to change a federatedId on existing data within VibeIQ, please contact the support team for assistance or guidance.
+This can happen also if you have an undefined federatedId on existing data in the system that you think has a value.
+If you need to change a federatedId on existing data within VibeIQ or add federatedId please contact the support team for assistance or guidance.

 Simple example for a common entity type Color: